forestDean/11-professional-README-generator/README.md

 <a name="installation"></a>
 Directory must be downloaded to a Node.js environment.
 Relevent dependancies can be installed with `npm install`
-The app is initialise with the terminal command `node index.js`
+The app is initialised with the terminal command `node index.js`

 ## Usage
 <a name="usage"></a>